By Jay McTighe and Chris Gareis,

 Part 2 – Select four countries and compare their governmental policies enacted to mitigate the infection's spread.
 Provide an explanation of the link between their policies and the data on infections and mortality rates.
 Prepare a newspaper article, podcast, or vodcast to present your conclusions.

-These examples reveal four characteristics of performance tasks for assessing deeper learning (McTighe, Doubet, & Carbaugh, 2020):
+These examples reveal four characteristics of performance tasks for assessing deeper learning:

 Authentic tasks reflect a worthy goal, a target audience, realistic constraints, a tangible product or performance, and success criteria.
-They can vary considerably in terms of their time frame, complexity, nature of the products/performances, and whether the targeted content and skills are discipline specific or interdisciplinary.
-Such performance tasks can range from conventional essays to open ended mathematics problems to scientific experiments to a research project to tackling a community based issue (Wren & Gareis, 2019).
-Wiggins and McTighe (2012) offer a practical framework captured in the acronym GRASPS that can be used to develop an authentic context for an assessment task (see Figure 2).
+They can vary considerably in terms of their time frame, complexity, nature of the products/performances, and whether the targeted content and skills are discipline-specific or interdisciplinary.
+Such performance tasks can range from conventional essays to open-ended mathematics problems to scientific experiments to a research project to tackle a community-based issue.
+Wiggins and McTighe offer a practical framework captured in the acronym GRASPS that can be used to develop an authentic context for an assessment task (see Figure 2).

 Figure 2.
 GRASPS Framework